mapbox/magic-cfn-resources/readme.md

 Creates a notification topic configuration on an S3 bucket.

+### S3Inventory

+Creates an [InventoryConfiguration](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket-inventoryconfiguration.html) for **an existing** S3 bucket that is not defined in CloudFormation.
+If you are defining an S3 bucket in CloudFormation, you can use the native CloudFormation support for this configuration.

 ## To create a magical resource in your own CloudFormation template:
 #### In an existing script or in a new script (i.e. `sns-subscription.js`):
 ```js